 One thing to keep in mind is that the supplement industry is not regulated by the U.S. Food and Drug Administration, and their content doesn’t even have to be accurately reflected on the product’s label.
 If you buy grapefruit seed extract in liquid or supplement form, be sure to read the reviews of the products carefully.

-An issue that is commonly found in the supplement industry is that sometimes, additives in the supplements arent’ disclosed.
+An issue that is commonly found in the supplement industry is that sometimes, additives in the supplements arent disclosed.
 Specifically, grapefruit seed extract products can contain preservatives and disinfectants that aren’t always listed on the product labels.
-This can include benzethonium chloride, which is commonly found in ointments, cosmetics, and first-aid antiseptics.

-Also, keep in mind that although supplements are not federally regulated, it’s illegal for companies to make claims that a product can treat a specific disease or alleviate disease symptoms.
+Remember, however, that although supplements are not federally regulated, it is still illegal for companies to make false claims that a product can treat a specific disease or alleviate disease symptoms.
 This is where customer reviews come in and these reviews can help you determine if a supplement is right for you.